Drospirenone; Ethinyl Estradiol Tablets

-- an unusual or allergic reaction to estrogens, progestins, or other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to estrogens, progestins, or other medications, foods, dyes, or preservatives

-Take this medicine by mouth.
-To reduce nausea, this medicine may be taken with food.
+Take this medication by mouth.
+To reduce nausea, this medication may be taken with food.
 Follow the directions on the prescription label.
-Take this medicine at the same time each day and in the order directed on the package.
-Do not take your medicine more often than directed.
+Take this medication at the same time each day and in the order directed on the package.
+Do not take your medication more often than directed.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team regarding the use of this medication in children.
 Special care may be needed.
-This medicine has been used in female children who have started having menstrual periods.
+This medication has been used in female children who have started having menstrual periods.